Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 ## Autoencoders

-1. Describe an Autoencoder?
+1. What is an Autoencoder?
 What does it "auto-encode"?
 1. What were Autoencoders traditionally used for?
 Why there has been a resurgence of Autoencoders for generative modeling?
 1. What is recirculation?
 1. What loss functions are used for Autoencoders?